 U.S. Department of Health and Human Services ("BARDA/HHS").
 In January 2007, the U.S. Department of Health and Human Services ("BARDA/HHS") awarded the Company a \$102,661 contract for the advanced development of peramivir for the treatment of influenza.
 During 2009, peramivir clinical development shifted to focus on intravenous delivery and the treatment of hospitalized patients.
 To support this focus, a September 2009 contract modification was awarded to increase funding by \$77,191.
 On February 24, 2011, the Company announced that BARDA/HHS had awarded it a \$55,000 contract modification, intended to fund completion of the Phase 3 development of intravenous ("i.v.") peramivir for the treatment of patients hospitalized with influenza.
 This contract modification brought the total award from BARDA/HHS to \$234,852 and provided funding to support the filing of a new drug application ("NDA") to seek regulatory approval for i.v. peramivir in the U.S. The contract expired on June 30, 2014 according to its terms.
 In December 2013, BioCryst submitted a NDA filing for i.v. peramivir to the U.S. Food & Drug Administration ("FDA") seeking an indication as the first i.v. neuraminidase inhibitor approved in the U.S. for the treatment of acute uncomplicated influenza in adults.
 On February 24, 2014, the FDA notified the Company its NDA submission had been accepted for review.
 The FDA is expected to take action on the application by December 23, 2014.
+If approved, peramivir will be commercialized in the U.S. under the trade name RAPIVABTM.

 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
-In September 2013, NIAID/HHS contracted with the Company for the development of BCX4430 as a treatment for Marburg virus disease.
+In September 2013, NIAID/HHS contracted with the Company for the development of BCX4430 as a treatment for Marburg, and subsequently, Ebola virus disease.
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5.0 million to the Company.
-The total funding under this contract could be up to \$22.0 million, if all contract options are exercised by NIAID/HHS, over a five year period.
+The total funding under this contract could be up to \$28.7 million, if all contract options are exercised by NIAID/HHS, over a five year period.
 The goals of this contract are to file initial new drug ("IND") applications for i.v. and intramuscular ("i.m.")
-BCX4430 for the treatment of Marburg virus disease, and to conduct an initial Phase 1 human clinical trial.
-The aggregate \$22.0 million contract and option funding supports the appropriate IND-enabling program and the initial clinical trial.
-As of June 30, 2014, a total of \$9.4 million has been awarded under exercised options within the contract.
+BCX4430 for the treatment of Marburg and Ebola virus diseases, and to conduct an initial Phase 1 human clinical trial.
+The aggregate \$28.7 million contract and option funding supports the appropriate IND-enabling program and the initial clinical trial.
+A total of \$22.3 million has been awarded under exercised options within the contract.
 BCX4430 is the lead compound in the Company's broad spectrum antiviral ("BSAV") research program.